What to Do When Your Appraisal Is Under Review

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on unusual homes, Fannie Update, Bias, Humor, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on Condo risks, mortgage origination volume down, 4 high growth appraisal companies, cost cutting tips, unusual homes, mortgage origination stats, etc.